PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

   table(
     columns: 3,
     align: (left, center, center),
-    [*Agent*],
-    [*Challenges solved*],
-    [*Leaderboard rank*],
+    [*Agent*], [*Challenges solved*], [*Leaderboard rank*],
     [CAI], [20 / 62], [859],
-    [Palisade Claude Code #footnote[_Palisade’s_ submissions performed poorly because our harness was not designed to interact with external machines, while about 2/3 of challenges required it.]], [5 / 62], [2496], [Palisade Aider], [3 / 62], [2953],
+    [Palisade Claude Code #footnote[Palisade's submissions performed poorly because our harness was not designed to interact with external machines, while about 2/3 of challenges required it.]], [5 / 62],
+    [2496],

+    [Palisade Aider], [3 / 62], [2953],
     [Palisade React&Plan], [2 / 62], [3199],
   ),
-  caption: [AI agents standings for Cyber Apocalypse #footnote[The full leaderboard, including human teams, is available at https://ctftime.org/event/2674]],
+  caption: [AI agents standings for _Cyber Apocalypse_ CTF #footnote[The full leaderboard, including human teams, is available at https://ctftime.org/event/2674]],
   placement: auto,
 ) <ca_standings>

 #figure(
   image("plots/team_progression_CyberApocalypse_aligned.svg", width: 100%),
-  caption: [Number of challenges solved over time for _Cyber Apocalypse_ CTF],
+  caption: [Challenges solved over time for top teams, _Cyber Apocalypse_ CTF],
   placement: auto,
 ) <ca_progression>

 = Ability to complete long tasks

 Modern AIs are known to struggle with tasks that require staying coherent on long timescales.
-A recent study by METR has shown that modern AIs can reliably complete tasks requiring up to 1 hour of human expert effort in the domain of ML research #tododmv[is this true?].
+A recent study by METR has shown that modern AIs can reliably complete tasks requiring up to 1 hour of human expert effort in software engineering @kwa2025measuringaiabilitycomplete.

-Using the _Cyber Apocalypse_ data, we reproduce this analysis for offensive cyber tasks and reach a similar outcome: AI can solve challenges requiring \~1 hour of effort from a median CTF participant.

-Concretely, we follow #cite(<kwa2025measuringaiabilitycomplete>, form: "prose") by measuring the 50%-task-completion time horizon.
+We measure METR's 50%-task-completion time horizon metric for offensive cyber tasks.
 This metric shows the time humans typically take to complete a task that AI models can complete in 50% of cases.

+Using the _Cyber Apocalypse_ data, we find that AI can solve challenges requiring \~1 hour of effort from a median CTF participant (@average_solve_time).
 See @equivalent_human_effort[Appendix] for details.

 #figure(
   image("plots/is_ai_solved_vs_median_human_time_regression_CyberApocalypse.svg", width: 100%),
-  caption: [50%-task-completion time horizon calculation based on _Cyber Apocalypse_ data (top 1% human teams)], ) <average_solve_time>
+  caption: [50%-task-completion time horizon, _Cyber Apocalypse_ (top 1% human teams)],
+  placement: auto,
+) <average_solve_time>

 //TODO: get a real difficulties visual/table and percentage solved by AI.